-Hematopoiesis, the process of blood formation, requires an intricate balance in hematopoietic stem cell (HSC) selfrenewal and differentiation which critically depends on its specific microenvironment called the stem cell niche (Iwasaki and Suda, 2010; Li and Li, 2006; Schofield, 1978; Wilson and Trumpp, 2006).
+Extensive research has been pursued to understand hematopoiesis and the etiology of leukemia.
+Hematopoiesis, the process of blood formation, requires an intricate balance in hematopoietic stem cell (HSC) self-renewal and differentiation which critically depends on its specific microenvironment called the stem cell niche (Iwasaki and Suda 2010; Li and Li 2006; Schofield 1978; Wilson and Trumpp 2006).
 Failure in homeostasis results in leukemia where hematopoietic progenitors no longer differentiate and acquire instead an uninhibited capacity to proliferate.
-Though hematopoietic malfunction is often a consequence of genetic aberration, alternations in the hematopoietic microenvironment further contributes to the progression and/or sustenance of many hematological diseases.
+Though hematopoietic mulfunction is often a consequence of genetic abberation, alternations in the hematopoietic microenvironment further contributes to the progression and/or sustenance of many hematological diseases.

-The importance of the microenvironment for HSC function was revealed when a mutation in the gene encoding membrane-bound stem cell factor (SCF) present in a Sl/Sl^d mice (steel-Dickie mice), altered the HSC niche which eventually resulted in bone marrow failure and HSC maintenance in vivo (Barker, 1994; McCulloch et al., 1965).
-This study suggests that regulatory signals involve not only direct cell-cell contact, typically between stem cells and niche cells, but also indirect interactions mediated by the extracellular matrix (ECM) or cytokines (Torok-Storb et al., 1999).
-Besides functional hematopoietic cells residing in the bone marrow, the niche also consists of stromal cells which synthesize growth, differentiating, and inhibiting factors, along with ECM components to provide cues and signals needed for the maintenance and differentiation of hematopoietic stem and progenitor cells (Bramono et al., 2010; Breems et al., 1998; Jing et al., 2010; Naughton, 2003; Thalmeier et al., 1994; Wagner et al., 2007; Zuckerman, 1984).
+The importance of the microenvironment for HSC function was revealed when a mutation in the gene encoding membrane-bound stem cell factor (SCF) present in a SI/SI^d mice (steel-Dickie mice), altered the HSC niche which eventually resulted in bone marrow failure and HSC maintenance in vivo (Barker 1994; McCulloch et al. 1965).
+This study suggests that regulatory signals involve not only direct cell-cell contact, typically between stem cells and niche cells, but also indirect interactions mediated by the extracellular matrix (ECM) or cytokines (Torok-Storb et al. 1999).
+Besides functional hematopoietic cells residing in the bone marrow, the niche also consists of stromal cells which synthesize growth, differentiating, and inhibiting factors, along with ECM components to provide cues and signals needed for the maintenance and differentiation of hematopoietic stem and progenitor cells (Bramono et al. 2010; Breems et al. 1998; Jing et al. 2010; Naughton 2003; Thalmeier et al. 1994; Wagner et al. 2007; Zuckerman 1984).

-Significance of supporting stromal cells in maintaining long-term hematopoietic cultures in vitro was first demonstrated in a feeder-layer-based co-culture technique by Dexter et al. (1977).
-This co-culture was established by inoculating mouse bone marrow cells onto a confluent irradiated stromal cell layer which will support hematopoietic cell culture.
-This technique proved to be superior in maintaining HSC stemness as opposed to cells cultured in the absence of a feeder layer or additional cytokines which terminally differentiated within the first 2 weeks of culture (Brandt et al., 1990; Naughton, 2003; Verfaillie, 1992) as a consequence of in vitro spontaneous differentiation (Sorrentino, 2004).
-However, static coculture systems often suffer from decreased viability at 8-12 weeks and reduced cell proliferation over time (Toogood et al., 1980).
+Significance of supporting stromal cells in maintaining long-term hematopoietic cultures in vitro was first demonstrated in a feeder-layer-based co-culture technique by Dexter (Dexter et al. 1977).
+The co-culture was estalished by inoculating mouse bone marrow cells onto a confluent irradiated stromal cell layer which will support hematopoietic cell culture.
+This technique proved to be superior in maintaining HSC stemness as opposed to cells cultured in the absence of a feeder layer or additional cytokines which terminally differentiated within the first two weeks of culture (Brandt et al. 1990; Naughton 2003; Verfaillie 1992) as a consequence of in vitro spontaneous differentiation (Sorrentino 2004).
+However, static co-culture systems often suffer from decreased viability at 8 to 12 weeks and reduced cell proliferation over time (Toogood et al. 1980).